Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Some Possible Symptoms

-If gallstones move out of the gallbladder they can block any of the passageways in the biliary system, including the cystic duct, the hepatic duct, and the common bile duct.
-Gallstones may also enter the pancreatic duct.
+If gallstones move out of the gallbladder, they can block any of the passageways in the biliary system, including the cystic duct, the hepatic duct, and the common bile duct.
+Stones may also enter the pancreatic duct.

 While gallstones are in the gallbladder there may be no symptoms, although there may be pain after eating a fatty meal if many stones are present or if they are large.
 If gallstones move into the tubes that conduct bile and block them, however, a person may experience the symptoms of a gallbladder attack, also known as biliary colic.

 Symptoms of biliary colic may include pain in the middle of the upper abdomen, in the upper right abdomen, under the right shoulder, and between the shoulder blades.
 The pain may be severe.
 It usually starts shortly after eating and may last for several hours.
 Nausea and vomiting may be additional symptoms.
-Gallbladder attacks may be recurrent.
+Gallbladder attacks are sometimes recurrent.

 In some people, blocked bile ducts or a blocked pancreatic duct can lead to complications such as inflammation of the gallbladder (cholecystitis), inflammation of the pancreas (pancreatitis), and infections.
 Yellow skin and whites of the eyes (jaundice) may result when the bile ducts are obstructed by gallstones, causing bilirubin from the trapped bile to collect in the body.
 Although jaundice itself is generally not serious, it may have a serious cause.
 Abdominal pain that does not go away or abdominal pain accompanied by fever, chills, or jaundice requires immediate medical attention.

 Anyone who has unexplained abdominal pain or suspects that they have gallstones must visit a doctor for a diagnosis.
 Some treatments are described below, but the treatment that is right for a particular patient must be prescribed by a physician.